CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 # List components needed by workflow.
 imports:

 # A component named `welcome-to-orquestra` that is a public git repo.
-All the fields here are required except branch, which defaults to master.
+All the fields here are required except branch, which defaults to master (or main).
 - name: welcome-to-orquestra
   type: git
   parameters: